dielhennr/k-way-mergesort/README.md

 # Project 1

-The description for this project can be found on Canvas.
-For convenience, the description is also listed here.

 ## Description

 Your first programming project is to implement k-way merge sort for any `k>=2`, using *only* int arrays.
 You may *not* use Lists, ArrayLists, or Collections.
 You may use Arrays class to print the content of the array.
 For the full credit, you may *not* create more than one int array.
 In your source code, _explain how you implemented k-way merge in comments_ right above your merge method.
 Submission is through your github repository.